Pepdexpepdex

 Hexarelin

-Most potent GH secretagogue.
-Stronger pulse than Ipamorelin but with cortisol and prolactin bumps.
-Short cycles only.
+The hardest-hitting growth-hormone booster in this class.
+The most potent GH secretagogue, it gives a stronger pulse than Ipamorelin but with cortisol and prolactin bumps, so short cycles only.

 GH-axis